Quantum Invariants and Fiberedness: Nice and fibered knots

 \subsection{Relation to the Hopf invariant}

-Recently, L\'opez Neumann and van der Veen in \cite{NeumannVanDerVeen24} studied the nonsemisimple quantum invariants of Akutsu--Deguchi--Ohtsuki (ADO) and found that the Hopf invariant appears in the top coefficient of the ADO polynomials for fibered links.
+Recently, L\'opez Neumann and van der Veen in \cite{NeumannVanDerVeen24} studied the nonsemisimple quantum invariants of Akutsu--Deguchi--Ohtsuki (ADO).
+They found that, for fibered links, the Hopf invariant appears in the top coefficient of the ADO polynomials.
 We formulate their main theorem for knots for simplicity: \begin{theorem}[{\cite[Thm.\!
 1]{NeumannVanDerVeen24}}] Let $K \subset S^3$ be a fibered knot.
 Then, for any $p \geq 2$, the associated ADO polynomial $N_p(K,x)$ has degree $2g(K)(p-1)$ and its top coefficient is given by

 where $\zeta_p=e^{2i \pi/p}$ and $\lambda(K)$ is the Hopf invariant of $K$. \end{theorem} On the other hand, the polynomials $N_p(K,x)$ conjecturally arise as radial limits $q \nearrow \zeta_p$ of the $F_K$ series.
 We formulate the conjecture for nice knots, as some examples suggest that it does not hold in general (see \cref{subsec:radial_limits}): \begin{conjecture}[{\cite[Conj.\!
 3]{GukovNakajima2021}}] For a nice knot $K$,